-Other Advantages to the New FAFSA Rule
+Other Advantages to the New FAFSA Rules

-There are also other advantages to the new rule.
+There are also other advantages to the new FAFSA rules.
 Since colleges usually send out acceptance letters in October and November, under the new rules they will also be able to send out their award letters at the same time.
 In other words, a family will no longer have to wait until March of the following year to know what they will have to pay their top choice school.

 Before you get too excited about this benefit, however, we’ll have to see if most of the colleges also change their deadlines for FAFSA submission.
 My guess is that a lot of colleges will still wait until the spring before they send their award letters.

-Disadvantages to the New FAFSA Rule
+Disadvantages to the New FAFSA Rules

 The tendency for families to procrastinate is already a problem when it comes to taking advantage of financial strategies that may be available to them.

-Under the new rule parents, who tend to already wait too long to begin the college planning process, will now have to start the process much earlier or miss out on implementing financial strategies they can use to reduce costs.
+Under the new rule, parents—who tend to already wait too long to begin the college planning process—will now have to start the process much earlier or miss out on implementing financial strategies they can use to reduce costs.

 The rule change means that families should really begin their college financial planning in their student’s freshman year.
 That’s because some strategies (such as the acceleration of retirement or charitable contributions), can only be implemented in the year prior to the new base year.

-This all means that you should begin your planning as soon as your student enters high school, You should certainly start no later than the beginning of your student’s sophomore year.
+This all means that you should begin your planning as soon as your student enters high school.
+You should certainly start no later than the beginning of your student’s sophomore year.
 Good luck!